Jason H. Moore

-Jason H. Moore is an artificial intelligence (AI) scientist, biomedical informatician, and human geneticist.
+Jason Hall Moore is an American geneticist and biomedical informatician.
 He is Chair of the Department of Computational Biomedicine and Director of the Center for AI Research and Education at Cedars-Sinai Medical Center in Los Angeles.
 He holds adjunct faculty appointments at the University of Pennsylvania and the University of California, Los Angeles.

 Biography

 He was a founding Director of the Advanced Computing Center for Research and Education at Vanderbilt University from 2000 until 2004 and founding Director of the Institute for Quantitative Biomedical Sciences at Geisel School of Medicine of Dartmouth College from 2010 until 2015.
 He was also the founding Director of the Institute for Biomedical Informatics, founding Director of the Division of Informatics, and founding Senior Associate Dean for Informatics at the Perelman School of Medicine at the University of Pennsylvania from 2015 until 2021.

 He was editor-in-chief of the open-access BioData Mining journal from 2008 until 2025.